Eco Tourism at Thala Beach Nature Reserve

 Another unique Australian spotted at Thala Beach Nature Reserve is the Red Eyed Green Tree frog.
 Strikingly coloured with a green back, deep yellow underside and a pair of bright orange irises it is easily recognisable.
 Growing to a length of 65 mm and mainly spotted in wet coastal rainforest the males are mainly heard calling from October to February – during and after heavy rain.

 Often heard before it is seen – the Laughing Kookaburra emits a boisterous ‘laughing’ call.
 It is the largest of the kingfisher family and has a large bill that it sometimes uses to tackle small reptiles.

 “I have been birding for 30 years and this is the best area in Australia,” says David, our bird and butterfly expert.
 “In the whole of Australia there are some 750 species and up here we have over 400.
 This is because of the different habitats and climates we have.
 Rainforest, open forest, dry country, swamps, mountains and the sea all next to each other !”

 You will be thrilled at the colour and variety of species to be found at Thala.
 An early start to hear the first chorus of birds in full song is a wonderful way to welcome a new day.

-Check out the Gallery page for an extensive gallery of wildlife and plant photos.
+Check out the gallery page for photos of wildlife and plants at Thala Beach Nature Reserve.